 To find out more about the Carers’ Assessment and other services for carers click on this link:

 Bolton Council information for carers

-If you are a carer living in Bolton you can request support from us by contacting us directly.
-You no longer need to be referred by a social worker and you do not have to have a Carers‘ Assessment, although this may be beneficial for you (see panel to right).
+If you are a carer living in Bolton you can request counselling via the NHS Single Point of Access (01204 483101).
+You do not need to be referred by your G.P. or social worker and you do not have to have a Carers‘ Assessment, although this may be beneficial for you (see panel to right).

 All adult carers can apply for a ‘personal budget’ from the council to help with their emotional needs.
 There is no fixed charge for counselling at the Simeon Centre but we do rely on the generosity of clients to make donations, whatever you can afford will help us to maintain this service.